DebiPrasadMohanty/LLM-FROM-SCRATCH/README.md

 In addition to these concepts, the LLaMA paper introduces other significant approaches, including the use of the **AdamW optimizer** with specific parameters, efficient implementations such as the causal [multi-head attention operator](https://facebookresearch.github.io/xformers/components/mha.html) available in the xformers library, and manually implemented backward functions for transformer layers to optimize computation during backward passes.

-A special acknowledgment and thanks to [Anush Kumar](https://akgeni.medium.com/) for providing an in-depth explanation of each crucial aspect of LLaMA.

 ## Setting the Stage

 We’ll be working with a range of Python libraries throughout this project, so let’s import them: